THE SONS OF THE KINGDOM

 David and palace intrigue.
 One can read the Psalms and only marvel at the number of enemies David had.
 It seems most of them were people who were close to him, perhaps the nobles of Israel.

-Oh how great is thy goodness, which thou hast laid up for them that fear thee; which thou hast wrought for them that trust in thee before the sons of men!
-Thou shalt hide them in the secret of thy presence from the pride of man: thou shalt keep them secretly in a pavilion from the strife of tongues.
+You shall hide them in the secret place of your presence from the plots of man; you shall keep them secretly in a pavilion from the strife of tongues.
 (Psalms 31:20)

 The above is referring to Judas and reveals one aspect of the sufferings of Christ—to be betrayed by those who we thought were fellow believers.
 Those who desire to be part of Christ must be willing to share His sufferings.